brando90/ultimate-utils/prompts/writing_ml_research/write_undergrad_ms_research_proposal.md

 - the MATH data set is a standard and an important evaluation data set/benchmark for the evaluation of the reasoning capabilities of LLMs.

 Recommended Background
 Please share your background when reaching out.
 Interested candidates are encouraged to share their background when reaching out.
 A strong foundation in Python is essential.
 Knowledge in Machine Learning (ML) is recommended.
 An interest in LLMs is also recommended.

 Prerequisites / Preparation
-Participants will be expected to make direct contributions to the project and should be comfortable coding in Python.
+Participants will be expected to make direct contributions to the project and should be comfortable coding in Python, Git, basic Linux and related standard CS experience.
-The believe that the role of the data is paramount/most essential is a plus.
-Data centric ML.
+Experience in Machine Learning (ML) is strongly recommended.
 ```
 Convert my project into a research proposal with the given specifications, make sure it has the fields as in example 4 & 5.
 Don't forget have at least 1 sentence about the motivation at the end, written in an inspiring yet not exagerated manner.
 The motivation must be in the project description section.